 Many people say they lead by inspiration or that they strive to inspire excellence in sales.
 But what exactly does it mean to “inspire?”
 The word inspiration comes from the Latin word “spiarae,” which means to breathe, to live.
 It is defined as

 - To stimulate to action; motivate

 - To affect or touch

 To this effect, Paul has worked very hard over the last 6 months to win the hearts of his sales management team and sales force.
-He has tried to personally connect with all members of the teams.
+He has tried to connect with all members of the teams personally.
 He has met face to face with every rep in the sales force and has also met with many of the key opinion leaders.
 Positive comments like “this is the first time a sales director has met with me” coupled with endless requests to meet with customers have been an encouraging sign for Paul that this approach has merit.

 As he has evolved from a manager to a leader, Paul recognizes that the best way to achieve extraordinary results is to inspire his team.
-Paul has always been a dynamo and a self-starter.
-He has continually pushed himself to achieve.
+Paul has always been a dynamo and a self-starter, and he has continually pushed himself to perform.
 As a result of his drive and enthusiasm, he has quickly been promoted into roles of greater responsibility.
 He has developed innovative sales programs and conducted exciting sales meetings that leave reps feeling highly motivated.
 He takes the time to recognize his people by sending encouraging notes and making inspirational speeches at sales meetings.

 Paul is the type of leader that can motivate the people around him to achieve extraordinary results.

 Let’s See How Paul’s Organization Inspires Him

 Sales leaders are responsible for meeting company revenue targets, motivating their teams and ensuring customer satisfaction.
 Interestingly, most large organizations make it difficult for these people to make a difference.
-They burden sales leaders with support people who complicate decision making, put up roadblocks and prevent innovation.
-In fact, the decision making power shifts from these leaders to support positions that have little contact with the customers.
+They burden sales leaders with support from people who complicate decision-making, put up roadblocks and prevent innovation—the decision-making power shifts from these leaders to support positions with little contact with the customers.